Ebuka-martins/restaurant_project/TESTING.md

 ## SYSTEM Testing

-I conducted both automated and manual testing for the
+I conducted both Manual and Automatic testing for the
 - **Booking List**
 - **Create Booking**
 - **Cancel Booking**
 - **DeleteAll Bookings**
 - **Analytics Dashboard**

+---

 ### Manual Testing Table

 In total I constructed 5 tests to test the majority of the functions within the Table, broken down into 5 sections:
+This expanded table provides a comprehensive manual breakdown of expected outcomes, covering technical, functional, and data integrity aspects of each test scenario.

  | **Category** | **Test Method**| **Expected Outcome** | **Detailed Validation Criteria** | **passed** | **comments** |
 | --- | --- | --- | --- | --- | --- |